zrcoder/ndor/README.md

         task run
         ```

-        > delete or comment the line "Version: version" in main.go for every dev build
+        > delete or comment the line "Version: version" in cmd/web/main.go for every dev build
         > this is to break the cache mechanism, just for developing
         >
         > for product, modify the const "version" variable and then push and make pr